-Daimler sells 4% stake in Tesla
+Daimler sells 4% Tesla stake

 Washington — German automaker Daimler AG said Tuesday it had sold its 4 percent stake in Tesla Motors but will continue joint projects with the California electric vehicle company.